kbase/narrative/KNOWN_ISSUES.md

   * ~~Inserting new cells on click has changed due to cell selection changes / cell multi-select [NAR-835](https://atlassian.kbase.us/browse/NAR-835)~~
   * Method/app cells should be drag/droppable like data cells.
   * Name change doesn't seem to change temporary state (should actually use temporary state instead of "Untitled" name)
+  * Extra copy of workspace client - needs to migrate to the right repo.